Snowflake-Labs/sfquickstarts/site/sfguides/src/native-app-chairlift/native-app-chairlift.md

 create schema if not exists data;
 use schema data;

--- what machines (chairlifts and stations) exist in the consumer's ski resort? create or replace table machines (
+-- what machines (chairlifts and stations) exist in the consumer\'s ski resort? create or replace table machines (
     uuid varchar,
     name varchar,